 “Good.
 Have a good day, Ainsley.”
 She pats me on the arm and I rush out the door to my job.
 It is another five blocks before I come up to the towering building my company uses.
 The company uses the entire building.
 I work on the bottom floor as the first person people see before coming into the building.
 My best friend Vivianne Forth works for the COO as a personal assistant.
-Walking into the building I hurry behind the desk, stow away my coat, gloves and scarf along with my bag.
+Walking into the building I hurry behind the desk, and stow away my coat, gloves, and scarf along with my bag.
 I notice there is another woman at the desk setting her things up.
 I frown and look around.
 To my surprise Vivianne comes down, hurrying over to me.

 “What?
 Why?”
 I bend down to grab my bag.

 “Charlotte quit!” she exclaims and I gasp.
 Charlotte was the personal assistant to Finn MacNee, the CEO.